 Unfortunately, providing lifelong skills does cost some money.
-However, a recent report revealed that Scouting was one of the most affordable youth activity out there so we must be doing something right.
+However, a recent report revealed that the Scouts was one of the most affordable youth activity out there so we must be doing something right.

 We try to lessen the impact of some of these costs by doing a lot of fundraising so we can subsidise some trips, fund improvements to our Scout HQ and generally keep the amount our parents have to contribute right down.

 The amount varies on the section so speak to your section leader.
 If you have any worries about money, please talk to a leader – we don’t want anybody to miss out because of money troubles and hopefully discrete arrangements can be made.
 This includes the Pat Turner fund run by the Antler Club.